 When a case of yellow fever is reported in a border region, we have to decide whether or not to launch a vaccination campaign in the neighbouring country.
-For two years we have been working with several specialists to develop a protocol encompassing a number of parameters, such as the level of immunity of the population and entomological indicators, to estimate the risk of emergence and propose various solution scenarios for public health.
+For two years we have been working with several specialists to develop a protocol encompassing a number of parameters, such as the level of immunity of the population and entomological indicators, to estimate the risk of emergence and to propose various scenarios to control the outbreak.